Summer Reading Solutions for Librarians, Teachers and Parents

 Read on for some ways your library can meet the demand for assigned summer reading titles.
 I've included some tips for parents to ease the process too.

-What Parents Can Do to Encourage Summer Reading in Their Child - Including Reading the Assigned Books from the School's List
+What Parents Can Do to Encourage Summer Reading in Their Child

 - Get the list when the student brings it home from school.
 Check the number of books the student is required to read.